City Survey

 percent

-gross prime yield I&L
+gross initial yield I&L

 Prime Yield Industrial & Logistics (in %)

-transaction volume retail
+retail transaction volume

 Transaction Volume Retail (in bn. €)